brentp/combined-pvalues/examples/charm/README.md

 We can shuffle the clinical data (DiseaseStatus and TissueType relative to the lab data and check what the pipeline will call.
-In fact, when running comb-p on shuffled data, it finds *no* DMR's.
+In fact, when running comb-p on shuffled data, it most often finds *no* DMR's.
+On 20 repeats of randomly shuffled data, we find a total of only 37 false-positive DMR's; 34 of those come from 2 of the random sets, indicating that they happened to coincide fairly well with the case-control status of the original data.
-This indicates a false discovery rate of essentially 0.
+This indicates a false discovery rate of essentially 0.0016.
 We did this with a command like

 ```Shell